Has a Death Occurred? We Are Available 24/7 (360) 523-2489

 Merle played bridge for more than 60 years, continuing to do so until the last weeks of his life.
 Late in life, he took some cooking classes, providing his family with tasty treats, and he could always be counted on for a batch of biscotti or chocolate chip cookies.

 Merle enjoyed being with friends and family.
 He was always ready with a quick smile and a generous heart, offering to help people in need when he could.
 He will be deeply missed by his family and many friends.

 Merle is survived by his loving wife of 72 years, Carolyn R. Wells of Olympia; children, Christine R. Wells (Louis Gevirtzman) of Seattle, Craig M. Wells of Brenham, Texas, Cheryl A. Blasich (Robert) of Seattle; three grandchildren, Alex Blasich (Tori) of Seattle, Elliot Blasich of Salt Lake City, and Sarah Gevirtzman of Seattle; sister, Wilma Hakeman of Arizona; and six nieces and nephews.
 He was predeceased by his brothers, Ray, Gene and Glen Wells; and his son, Steven C. Wells.

 Funeral services will be held at Tahoma National Cemetery, 18600 SE 240th Street, Kent, WA 98042 on Friday, December 6, 2019 at 11:00 a.m.
 Celebration of Life Reception will be held at South Sound Manor, 455 North Street SE, Olympia, WA 98501, on Friday, December 6, 2019 from 2:00 p.m. to 4:00 p.m.

-To send flowers to the family of Merle Wells, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Merle Wells, please visit Tribute Store